microsoft/TypeScript-Handbook/pages/Functions.md

 # Introduction

-Functions are the fundamental building block of any applications in JavaScript.
+Functions are the fundamental building blocks of any applications in JavaScript.
 They're how you build up layers of abstraction, mimicking classes, information hiding, and modules.
 In TypeScript, while there are classes, namespaces, and modules, functions still play the key role in describing how to *do* things.
 TypeScript also adds some new capabilities to the standard JavaScript functions to make them easier to work with.

 # Functions

-To begin, just as in JavaScript, TypeScript functions can be created both as a named function or as an anonymous function.
+To begin, just as in JavaScript, TypeScript functions can be created either as a named function or as an anonymous function.
 This allows you to choose the most appropriate approach for your application, whether you're building a list of functions in an API or a one-off function to hand off to another function.

 To quickly recap what these two approaches look like in JavaScript: